Who is Jiang Yu Shan (江玉山, Hisham Al-Haroun)

 The music starts to get more intense.
 After several cups of this fine tea we start to feel the effects.
 We think: "What have we gotten ourselves into."

-It turns out the master is a nice guy and a good man.
+It turns out the master is a nice guy.
 However, the extraordinary nature and vibe of the first meeting was ingrained to us for the rest of our lives.

 Jiang Yu Shan is a man you don't want to mess with and soon you will understand why.